BeWe11/rasa_composite_entities/README.md

 $ curl -XPOST localhost:5005/model/parse -d '{"text": "I am looking for a red shirt with stripes and checkered blue shoes", "project": "test_project"}'
 ```

+## Rasa X

+It's currently not possible to train this component via rasa X. Rasa X only
+reads training files in markdown format.
+When importing JSON files into the
+rasa X UI, the composite patterns are stripped before the markdown file is
+saved.

 ## Caveats

-Rasa NLU strips training files of any custom fields, including our "composite_entities" field.
-For our component to access this information, we have to circumenvent Rasa's train file loading process and get direct access to the raw data.
+Rasa NLU strips training files of any custom fields, including our
+"composite_entities" field.
+For our component to access this information, we
+have to circumenvent Rasa's train file loading process and get direct access to
+the raw data.

-When training through the Rasa's train script, the train file paths are fetched through the command line arguments.
+When training through rasa's train script, the train file paths are fetched
+through the command line arguments.
+When training NLU only, the paths defined
+by the `--nlu` argument are used, otherwise the paths will be taken from the
+`--data` argument.

-When training through the HTTP server, we exploit the fact that Rasa NLU creates temporary files containing the raw train data.
-Be aware that this creates a possible race condition when multiple training processes are executed simultaneously.
-If a new train process is started before the previous process has reached the CompositeEntityExtractor, there is a chance that the wrong train data will be picked up.
+When training through the HTTP server, we exploit the fact that Rasa NLU
+creates temporary files containing the raw train data.
+Be aware that this
+creates a possible race condition when multiple training processes are executed
+simultaneously.
+If a new train process is started before the previous process
+has reached the CompositeEntityExtractor, there is a chance that the wrong
+train data will be picked up.

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for
+details.